 This means the new mortgage stress test is increasing.
 Let’s break down how this actually is applied, and ways that you can reduce the impact of the stress test on you!

 How The New Stress Test Applies

-Previously using a broker allowed you to avoid the stress test all together.
-Now you have to prepare a bit to reduce the impact of the new test.
-Now everyone is subject to the stress test, however certain lenders have better debt calculations.
-Which allow you to have a better debt to income ratio, which allows you to qualify for a higher mortgage.
+Previously using a broker may have allowed you to avoid the stress test all together.
+Now you have to prepare to reduce the impact of the new test.
+Today, everyone is subject to the stress test, however certain lenders have better debt calculations.
+This allows you to have a better debt to income ratio, which allows you to qualify for a higher mortgage.